Elmbridge major transport schemes

 Brooklands Road pedestrian refuge by St George's Avenue

-The pedestrian refuge on Brooklands Road by St George's Avenue is being widened to improve this informal crossing point used by pedestrians.
-The works are planned to start from 29 June 2020 and to last for approximately one week.
-Three-way traffic lights will be in operation in order for the works to take place safely.
+The pedestrian refuge on Brooklands Road by St George's Avenue has recently been widened to improve this informal crossing point used by pedestrians.

 Phase 1 – majority complete